TheCommonSchoolHacker/Brobgonal/README.md

-This is a project for me and my school. dont come here.
+Hello, this is a thing that i modify for my school because people wanna play fortnight lol. anyways leave.